 Let’s talk.
 A Teaching Tolerance Guide to Facilitating Critical Conversation with Students.
 This guide offers classroom-ready strategies you can use to plan discussions and to facilitate these conversations with your students.

 I Love My Hair – Sesame Street video featuring Mando and Segi (English & Spanish)

-A list of books from Books for Littles about racial diversity which will give you an easy place to start destigmatizing difference and celebrating racial diversity.
+A list of books from Books for Littles about racial diversity will give you an easy place to start destigmatizing differences and celebrating racial diversity.

 The Color of Us by Karen Katz – Seven-year-old Lena is going to paint a picture of herself.
 She wants to use brown paint for her skin.
 But when she and her mother take a walk through the neighborhood, Lena learns that brown comes in many different shades.
 Through the eyes of a little girl who begins to see her familiar world in a new way, this book celebrates the differences and similarities that connect all people.

 Something Happened in Our Town: A Child’s Story about Racial Injustice by Marianne Celano, Ph.D., ABPP, Mariette Collins, Ph.D., and Ann Hazzard, Ph.D., ABPP – This book follows two families — one White, one Black — as they discuss a police shooting of a Black man in their community.
 The story aims to answer children’s questions about such traumatic events and to help children identify and counter racial injustice in their own lives.
 Includes an extensive Note to Parents and Caregivers with guidelines for discussing race and racism with children, child-friendly definitions, and sample dialogues.